Axel Oxenstierna: Queen Christina and her abdication

 When Christina came of age, she tried to push Oxenstierna, her old mentor, aside.
 The relations between the two were not good and Oxenstierna always attributed the exiguousness of Sweden's gains under the Peace of Westphalia − Sweden gained only Western Pomerania, Usedom, Wollin, Wismar and Bremen-Verden − following the conference in Osnabrück to Christina's undue interference.
 When the queen, a few years later, wanted to abdicate, Oxenstierna at first opposed this because he feared mischief to Sweden from the unruly and adventurous disposition of her preferred successor, Charles X Gustav.
 The chancellor changed his mind about Charles Gustav, however, and gave Christina the help she needed to go through with her abdication.
-Oxenstierna died a couple of months after the ascension of the new king.
+Oxenstierna died two months after the ascension of the new king.

 Death

 Oxenstierna died in Stockholm on 28 August 1654.
 He was interred in Storkyrkan, Stockholm on 18 March 1655.
 His body was then moved to Jäder Church close to the Oxenstierna estate at Fiholm, in present-day Eskilstuna Municipality, where a vault had been built in accordance with his wishes.
 In the vault, Oxenstiernska gravvalvet, several members of the Oxenstierna family have been buried, including Axel and his spouse Anna.